Sexual Harassment Lawyer Melbourne, FL

 Speciality – Sexual Harassment Attorneys

 Our firm has successfully litigated numerous sexual harassment cases.
-Though most cases settle through mediation, Arcadier and Associates has successfully litigated, through jury verdict, a significant amount of sexual harassment cases.
+Though most cases settle through mediation, Arcadier, Biggie & Wood, PLLC has successfully litigated, through jury verdict, a significant amount of sexual harassment cases.
 We also handle our own appeals and have an excellent appellate record.

 Lawyer Maurice Arcadier | Top Attorney Sexual Harassment